outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - diagram with over-simplification error

+  - calculate deaths caused by products/companies by proportional contribution to deaths from slavery & pollution/plastic/additive/medicine & other chemicals

   - generate other interfaces with interface components (connection, requirement, structure, abstraction, set, independence)
     - intent: future direction with benefit to agency
     - cause: preceding inevitability requirement in sequential structure